-ODFW will also direct stream release 400,000 subyearlings into the Grande Ronde River near Cougar Creek (river kilometer 49.4).
-This group of fish is identified as priorities 13 & 16 (Table 3).
+ODFW will also direct stream release 400,000 subyearlings into the Grande Ronde River near the Washington border.
+This group of fish is identified as priorities 13 & 16 (Table 4).
 They will be transferred to Irrigon Hatchery from LFH as eyed eggs, reared and tagged there, then released into the Grande Ronde River in Washington in early June.
 200,000 fish will be AD CWT marked (priority 13), and 200,000 will be unmarked and untagged.
 WDFW will randomly PIT tag 3,500 fish from this release.
 The co-managers will coordinate exact release location and timing.